mohit2978/AWS-notes/039 aws rds/0000notes.md

 Then we select Engine type!!
 Suppose we select Postgrsql as free and opensource!!

 When you create engine version , go and ask developer!!
 Which version he wants!!
-As sometime s application might be compatible with certaain verion!!
+As sometime's application might be compatible with certaain verion!!

 Then we have templates!! we select free tier!! other are paid!! but lets see other options for producton!! so lets select production just to see all version!!